Carpet for Kids Dogs Cats & Pets

 durable and best-wearing carpet styles.
 There is only one type of carpet fiber

-that can withstand kids, pets, and heavy traffic, it's a Nylon Frieze.
+and style that I recommend that can withstand kids, pets, and

 Depending on how long you want your carpet to last, you need to choose